shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 {{< figure src="/images/bmm2.jpg" class="instructionFigure">}}

-4. Combine the spices in a small bowl and cover both sides of the fish with the seasoning.
+4. Combine the blackening spices in a small bowl, and then cover both sides of the fish with the seasoning.

 {{< figure src="/images/bmm3.jpg" class="instructionFigure">}}

 {{< figure src="/images/bmm4.jpg" class="instructionFigure">}}

-5. Over medium-high heat, warm a [cast-iron skillet]((https://amzn.to/3akLyxk)) with avocado oil.
+5. Over medium-high heat, warm a [cast-iron skillet](https://amzn.to/3akLyxk) or [heavy-bottomed pan](https://amzn.to/3o6BkHn) with avocado oil.

 {{< figure src="/images/bmm5.jpg" class="instructionFigure">}}

 6. Once heated, carefully add the mahi-mahi fillets to the pan and cook for 3-4 minutes on each side.
 Cooking time may vary depending on the thickness of your filet.

 {{< figure src="/images/bmm6.jpg" class="instructionFigure">}}

-7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
+7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/)

 {{< figure src="/images/Blakenedmahi.jpeg" class="instructionFigure">}}